Stormont Assembly set for recall debate hours before election deadline - NewsBreak

 While the Government has the ability to amend the legislation and prevent a winter election, Northern Ireland Secretary Chris Heaton-Harris has made it clear he will call a fresh poll if the deadline passes, with December 15 the likely date.

-It is yet unclear whether new Prime Minister Rishi Sunak will stick with this approach as the deadline draws nearer, but he reappointed Mr Heaton-Harris as Northern Ireland Secretary on Tuesday evening.
+It is yet unclear whether new Prime Minister Rishi Sunak will stick with this approach as the deadline draws nearer.

-Meanwhile, Northern Ireland Office minister Steve Baker took to Twitter to deliver a message to political leaders on reforming the Executive.

-During a visit to Fermanagh, Mr Baker met society leaders who, he said, had been telling him about the problems they faced.

 Comments / 0